lukemorton/pieces/README.md

 ## Configuration

-Using configuration found in `config/pieces.yml` pieces will compile your modular components ala BEM (or whatever you prefer) into a static HTML site.
+Using configuration found in `config/pieces.yml` Pieces' will compile your modular components ala BEM (or whatever you prefer) into a static HTML site.

 At the top level of your `pieces.yml` you define your output files, or "routes".